frigbot/forks-sdk-nrf/doc/nrf/protocols/matter/end_product/certification.rst

    | Matter Certification          | Production                | `Join CSA`_                 | Adopter                                |
    +-------------------------------+---------------------------+-----------------------------+----------------------------------------+

-Joining CSA allows you to meet the following requirements:
+Joining CSA allows you to meet the following certification requirements:

 * Familiarity with the Matter Core Specification, which is the standard for the certification.
   You can download it from the `CSA Specifications Download Request`_ page.
 * Assignment of Vendor ID (VID), which is required when applying for certification.
   You can apply to `CSA's Certification Team`_ to obtain VID.
   The VID codes are valid immediately upon assignment.

+If you created your Matter product application using :ref:`matter_samples` as a reference, make sure you have read the `ug_matter_device_certification_matter_samples`_ section before proceeding with the following certification steps.

 .. _ug_matter_device_certification_testing: